Emerging Risk Monitoring

 Mitigation and Opportunities:

-- Monitor and analyze economic and political situations, product standards and trade protection measures in various countries to assess their impact on the business and strategic plans, while identifying new market opportunities.
+- Monitor and analyze economic and political situations, product standards, and trade barriers to regularly assess their impact on the business.

-- Establish measures to enhance flexibility and optionality in markets and product portfolios, including exploring new opportunities arising from trade shifts.
-This aims to ensure stable sales and profitability, while enabling agile business adjustments amid geopolitical and trade uncertainties.
+- Establish measures to enhance flexibility in marketing, including exploring new markets arising from trade shifts, to ensure stable sales and profitability while enabling agile business adjustments amid uncertain situations.

-- Develop Scenario Planning to anticipate and mitigate the impact of potential changes and uncertainties in the future in a timely manner
+- Develop scenario planning to anticipate and mitigate the impact of potential changes and uncertainties in a timely manner.

-- Take additional steps to improve risk management (hedging gains/losses) amid high volatility in the petrochemical market.
+- Implement additional measures to improve risk management (hedging gains/losses) amid high volatility in the petrochemical market.

-- Execute supply chain management by collaborating with suppliers to analyze risks, building cooperation and increasing the number of potential regional suppliers
+- Execute supply chain management by collaborating with suppliers to analyze risks, building relationships with key partners, and increasing the number of potential suppliers in various countries.

 Description Cause and Consequence:

-Amid rapid changes, GC recognizes the necessity of continuous investment to maintain sustainable competitiveness.
+Amid rapid changes, the Company recognizes the necessity of continuous investment in digital technology and AI to maintain sustainable competitiveness.

 Category of Risk: